openshift/training/docs/02-install.md

   replicas: 3
 ```

-You will notice that the `platform` sections are empty.
-That's because the
-`platform` is generally defined towards the end of the file along with the
-AWS region.
+The platform sections are empty, deferring per-platform implementation
+decisions for these machines to the installer.
+There is also a platform
+section at the bottom of the file.
+That section is for per-platform cluster
+config for non-machine properties.

 Let's modify our config file to specify that we want 6 initial workers, all
 of size `c5.xlarge`.
 Again, the only section to modify is the `machines`